joaohenrique89/linkai/README.md

-# linkai
+### LinkAI
-A Universal Design for Learning Multi-Agent Artificial Intelligence Model
+## A Universal Design for Learning Multi-Agent Artificial Intelligence Model

+### Goal:
-### Goal: With a single prompt, create an entire learning plan and class on moodle for any content from any discipline, considering the principa
+With a single prompt, create an entire learning plan and class on moodle for any content from any discipline, considering the principal aspects of Universal Design for Learning.

 ### Specific Goal:
 1) create an leaning plan with the specific structure in .docx